JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/external-rhasspy.md

   mqtt_port: 1883
 ```

-Notably, the `microphone_device` and `sounds_device` setting will no longer take effect.
+Notably, the `microphone_device` and `sounds_device` Rhasspy settings will no longer take effect and setting custom sound effects will not work.
 But you can always change those with the normal Rhasspy settings.

 From there you can [finish setting up](../installation.md#setup) integration via the UI or `config.yaml`.